LimePoint/opschain-docs/docs/operations/log_forwarding.md

+---
+sidebar_position: 5
+description: Configure OpsChain to send change logs to external log storage.
+---

-# OpsChain change log forwarding
+# Change log forwarding

 If required, OpsChain's log aggregator can be configured to also forward change logs to external log storage.
 After following this guide you should know how to: